About the Paramedic Program

 Program Format

 The LSC-CF EMSP program is a hybrid format of teaching and learning.
-All didactic and lab courses will consist of both face to face and online course work.
-We offer two cohort of students.
-All students will attend Monday online presentations and one day, either Tuesday or Wednesdays, on campus lab days.
-Clinical assignments will continue to be made by signing up after clinical orientation.
+All didactic and lab courses will consist of both face-to-face and online course work.
+We offer two cohorts of students.
+The Paramedic classroom and lab schedule is currently under review for the 2026-2027 academic year.
+Updates will be posted to this website once completed.
+Clinical assignments will be selected by the students based on clinical site availability.

 Program Goal